annahosanna/To-Do/Editor-Configuration/README.md

 Settings -> Accessibility (This contains the various keyboard shortcuts) Settings -> Accessibility -> Enable Full Keyboard Access (Enabling this intercepts a few more key strokes, but doesn't make a huge difference)

+Press Control-Option-Command-P to put the keyboard into pass through mode (Otherwise some keys, like arrow keys, will not work)

+The Apple Pencil is very handy for pointing to small menu icons (as well as Scribble).

+Citrix seems to intercept a lot of characters:
 Control is not correctly intercepted for all keystrokes ^-] and ^-\ act as if a key was not pressed
 ^ with any numeric key, or ; ' ` / act as if ^ was not pressed (and just shows the key) That ^-/ does not work is very annoying for block comments, and needs to be remapped.

-Press Control-Option-Command-P to put the keyboard into pass through mode (Otherwise some keys, like arrow keys, will not work)

-The Apple Pencil is very handy for pointing to small menu icons (as well as Scribble).
+Within Citrix, Atom seems like ^ by itself is not passed through, but rather passed when a combination of keys has been pressed.
+Web browser key checking sites via Citrix perform even worse.

 ```

 ## VSCode